iris-hep/iris-hep.github.io/pages/index.md

 ---
 <h3>Computational and data science research to enable discoveries in fundamental physics</h3>
 <br>
 IRIS-HEP is a software institute funded by the National Science Foundation.
 It aims to develop the state-of-the-art software cyberinfrastructure required for the challenges of data intensive scientific research at the High Luminosity Large Hadron Collider (HL-LHC) at CERN, and other planned HEP experiments of the 2020's.
 These facilities are discovery machines which aim to understand the fundamental building blocks of nature and their interactions.
-The IRIS-HEP project was funded on 1 September, 2018, and is currently ramping up its activities.
 [Full Overview](/about/overview.html)

 {% comment %}
 Go through the list and produce a list of upcoming events as well as a